Renddslow/today-flatland-church/content/cards/connection-card.md

 title: 'Connection Card'
 ---

-Check in and let us know
+Check in.
+Let us know you were here.
-you were here!